-Damp is a problem in many thousands of Penkridge properties, both residential and commercial, both new and old, and there are many different causes.
+Damp is a problem in many of Penkridge properties, both residential and commercial, both new and old, and there are many different causes.
 Serious examples of damp inside buildings includes rising damp, often associated with a breach in the damp proof course or where there is no DPC to begin with.

 In all cases, damp can have major consequences in terms of damage and ultimately repair costs, which can at times be considerable.
 Damp, however insignificant it might at first appear to be, should never be ignored.

 Damp patches that appear on the lower internal sides of a Penkridge wall, is very likely to be rising damp.
 Water has penetrated the outer wall and spread inwards and upwards causing damage to plaster and wall paper or painted surfaces.
 This penetrating damp will not go away by itself and remedial action will be necessary.
 Repairs will need to be carried out by a professional Penkridge contractor or tradesman who is highly experienced in damp treatment techniques.
 Where perished plasterwork is evident then it might be necessary to remove all the affected plaster and apply a new plaster surface.
 Hence the expense if work is not carried out as a matter of urgency.
 Older buildings are more likely to be affected by rising damp and especially those that were built prior to 1875, when it became compulsory for DPCs to be included in home building.